wheaney/breezy-desktop/README.md

 1. Download the Breezy GNOME [setup script](https://github.com/wheaney/breezy-desktop/releases/latest/download/breezy_gnome_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/breezy_gnome_setup`)
 2. Run the setup script: `~/Downloads/breezy_gnome_setup`
 3. Log out and back in, then proceed to [usage](#breezy-gnome-usage).

+### GNOME Widescreen (Legacy) Setup

+For single-screen ultrawide support, install the legacy version of Breezy Desktop by following the [All other distros](#all-other-distros) instructions, but run the setup script as `~/Downloads/breezy_gnome_setup --tag legacy`.

 ### Steam Deck desktop mode